dineshrajdhanapathyDD/kodekloud_DevOps_project/Extra task/task-55 Deploy Nginx and Phpfpm on Kubernetes.md

 thor@jump_host ~$ kubectl apply -f app-deploy.yaml
 pod/nginx-phpfpm created

-Before clicking on finish button always make sure to check if all pods are in running state.

-You can use any labels as per your choice.

-Note: The kubectl utility on jump_host has been configured to work with the kubernetes cluster.
 ```

 **4. Once  pod is running then copy the index.php to nginx-container.**